Cheap Parking At Citi Field – The Southfield Lot

 But in 2009 local commuters justifiably threw a fit when this lot started charging $18 to park there on game days, since they suddenly saw a 400% increase in their parking rate.
 And the owners of the lot agreed that this wasn’t right, and adjusted their game rate.

-Now if you arrive at the Southfield lot before 9:00 AM for day games, or before noon for night games, the game rate will not yet apply, and you will pay a sharply discounted price for parking, $5 last time I checked. $5 to park literally across the street?
+Now if you arrive at the Southfield lot before 9:00 AM for day games, or before noon for night games, the game rate will not yet apply, and you can now get very cheap parking at Citi Field, $5 last time I checked. $5 to park literally across the street?
 Sold.

 All of this was confirmed to me when I e-mailed the owners of the lot, but it took them a while to respond, so I wonder if they were being cautious about sharing such information.
 Can’t blame them, but they did say I was correct, so I applaud them for that.
 And keep this to yourself.